Naveen-145119/quantum-demo/README.md

 ## 📖 How It Works

-1. **Registration**: User creates account with username, email, mobile, and password
+1. **Registration**: User creates account with username, email, mobile, and password.
-2. **Login**: Authenticates with Appwrite using email/password
+2. **Login**: Authenticates with Appwrite using email/password.
+3. **Vault Unlock**: First login prompts the user to create a vault passphrase; future sessions require unlocking with the same passphrase.
+Only a salted verifier (SHA-256) is stored server-side.
-3. **File Selection**: User selects a text file (.txt)
+4. **File Selection**: User selects any files or folders (recursive) for upload.
-4. **Encryption**:
+5. **Encryption**:
-   - Generates a quantum-inspired AES-256-GCM encryption key
+  - Generates a fresh AES-256-GCM key per file entirely in the browser.
-   - Encrypts file in browser (client-side)
+  - Encrypts the file data client-side.
-   - Key never leaves the user's control unencrypted
+  - Wraps file metadata (original name, size, MIME type, per-file key, relative folder path) with the vault master key.
-5. **Upload**:
+6. **Upload**:
-   - Encrypted file uploaded to Appwrite Storage
+  - Encrypted file uploaded to Appwrite Storage.
-   - Encryption key stored in Appwrite Database (linked to user)
+  - Vault-encrypted metadata stored in Appwrite Database (linked to user).
-6. **Download**:
+7. **Download**:
+  - Requires an unlocked vault to unwrap metadata and key.
-   - Retrieves encrypted file and key
+  - Fetches encrypted file from storage, decrypts in browser, and downloads the original.
-   - Decrypts in browser
-   - Downloads original file

 ## 🔒 Security Features

 - **Client-side Encryption**: Files encrypted in browser before upload
 - **AES-256-GCM**: Industry-standard encryption algorithm
 - **Unique Keys**: Each file gets a unique encryption key
+- **Vault Passphrase**: Master key derived from user passphrase; metadata stays zero-knowledge to the server
 - **Secure Authentication**: Powered by Appwrite's secure auth system
-- **No Plain Text Storage**: Original files never stored unencrypted
+- **No Plain Text Storage**: Original files and metadata never stored unencrypted

 ## 🛠️ Technologies Used